Involuntary Weight Loss

 Review of systems must be complete, seeking symptoms in all major organ systems.

-Past medical history and social history may reveal a disorder capable of causing weight loss.
+Past medical history and social history may reveal a disease capable of causing weight loss.
 Also addressed should be use of prescription medications, over-the-counter medications, recreational drugs, and herbal products.
-Social history may reveal changes in living situations that could explain why food intake is decreased (eg, loss of loved one, loss of independence or job, loss of communal eating routine).
+Social history may reveal changes in living situations that could explain why food intake is decreased (eg, loss of loved one, loss of independence or ability to prepare meals, financial circumstances, loss of communal eating routine).

 Physical examination

-Vital signs are checked for fever, tachycardia, tachypnea, and hypotension.
-Weight is measured and body mass index (BMI) is calculated.
+Vital signs may reveal fever, tachycardia, tachypnea, and hypotension.
+Weight and height are measured and body mass index (BMI) is calculated; the addition of a waist circumference measurement allows calculation of the body roundness index (BRI) (2).
 Triceps skinfold thickness and mid upper arm circumference can be measured to estimate lean body mass.
 BMI and lean body mass estimates are helpful mainly for detecting a trend in follow-up visits.

 General examination should be particularly comprehensive, including examination of the heart, lungs, abdomen, head and neck, breasts, neurologic system, rectum (including prostate examination and testing for occult blood), genitals, liver, spleen, lymph nodes, joints, skin, mood, and affect.